Nanoparticles for drug delivery to the brain: Magnetic and Magnetoelectric nanoparticles

-In contrast to the above mechanisms, a delivery with magnetic fields doesn't strongly depend on the biochemistry of the brain.
+In contrast to the above mechanisms, a delivery with magnetic fields does not strongly depend on the biochemistry of the brain.
 In this case, nanoparticles are literally pulled across the BBB via application of a magnetic field gradient.
 The nanoparticles can be pulled in as well as removed from the brain merely by controlling the direction of the gradient.
 For the approach to work, the nanoparticles must have a non-zero magnetic moment and have a diameter of less than 50 nm.
 Both magnetic and magnetoelectric nanoparticles (MENs) satisfy the requirements.
 However, it is only the MENs which display a non-zero magnetoelectric (ME) effect.
 Due to the ME effect, MENs can provide a direct access to local intrinsic electric fields at the nanoscale to enable a two-way communication with the neural network at the single-neuron level.
 MENs, proposed by the research group of Professor Sakhrat Khizroev at Florida International University (FIU), have been used for targeted drug delivery and externally controlled release across the BBB to treat HIV and brain tumors, as well as to wirelessly stimulate neurons deep in the brain for treatment of neurodegenerative diseases such as Parkinson's Disease and others.

-Focused ultrasound

-Studies have shown that focused ultrasound bursts can noninvasively be used to disrupt tight junctions in desired locations of BBB, allowing for the increased passage of particles at that location.
-This disruption can last up to four hours after burst administration.
-Focused ultrasound works by generating oscillating microbubbles, which physically interact with the cells of the BBB by oscillating at a frequency which can be tuned by the ultrasound burst.
-This physical interaction is believed to cause cavitation and ultimately the disintegration of the tight junction complexes which may explain why this effect lasts for several hours.
-However, the energy applied from ultrasound can result in tissue damage.
-Fortunately, studies have demonstrated that this risk can be reduced if preformed microbubbles are first injected before focused ultrasound is applied, reducing the energy required from the ultrasound.
-This technique has applications in the treatment of various diseases.
-For example, one study has shown that using focused ultrasound with oscillating bubbles loaded with a chemotherapeutic drug, carmustine, facilitates the safe treatment of glioblastoma in an animal model.
-This drug, like many others, normally requires large dosages to reach the target brain tissue diffusion from the blood, leading to systemic toxicity and the possibilities of multiple harmful side effects manifesting throughout the body.
-However, focused ultrasound has the potential to increase the safety and efficacy of drug delivery to the brain.